Thaddeus Ross (Marvel Cinematic Universe): Merchandise

 Funko released multiple variant bobbleheads of Ross as both human and the Red Hulk in support of Captain America: Brave New World.
 Three versions of these were as the Red Hulk; two 6-inch versions (one standard and the other dubbed a "Retro Comic" variant), and one standard sized as part of the film's "Marvel Collector Corps" surprise box.
 A version of Ross as a human was also released.
 Lego released two Lego sets featuring the character based on Brave New World; one was titled "Captain America vs. Red Hulk Battle" featuring a Bigfigure of Ford's Red Hulk, while the other was a BrickHeadz-themed set of both Red Hulk and Captain America.

 Hasbro released a set of "Red Hulk Gamma Smash Fists" which allows wearers to slip on Red Hulk's hands and "imagine having superhuman strength".
 They additionally released a 6-inch Marvel Legends action figure, and a 4-inch Marvel Epic Hero figure which sported a melted car door accessory.
-Hot Toys also released a 47cm tall sixth-scale action figurine of the Red Hulk with Ford's likeness, while Iron Studios released a 1/10 sized statue version marking "the first time in a while that [they] released an MCU-adjacent figure".
+Hot Toys also released a 47 cm tall sixth-scale action figurine of the Red Hulk with Ford's likeness, while Iron Studios released a 1/10 sized statue version marking "the first time in a while that [they] released an MCU-adjacent figure".